gokictech/UnityML/ProjectPlan.md

 - 3rd grader at 15 WPM, 20 lines of code (100 words) = About 7 mins of coding
 - 3rd grader at 10 WPM, 20 lines of code (100 words) = About 10 mins of coding
 - We need a buffer, e.g. 5 min of explanation, questions, bugfixing.

-# Plan

-### Week 1
-Iteration: 1806-1
-Milestones: Onboarding, Understanding  GOKiC, Understanding Project Requirements.
-Deliverables:
-- Team introduction
-- GOKiC values understanding
-- Review existing documentation on GOKiC vision, programs, current projects.
-- Setup dev resources: Git, Visual Studio, Visual Code
-- Setup and get familiar with unity game develpment

-### Week 2
-Iteration: 1806-2
-Milestones: Deep understanding of Unity ML agents and algorithms we can use
-Deliverables:
-- Get familiar with unitiy ML development
-- Update markdown documentation with a list of [example projects](https://blogs.unity3d.com/2018/03/15/ml-agents-v0-3-beta-released-imitation-learning-feedback-driven-features-and-more/) or [open source projects](https://github.com/UnityTechnologies/MachineLearningRoguelike) to learn Unity ML
-- Setup and run a couple of unity ML project to explore options from the SDK, e.g training with tensorflowsharp vs python, brain types.
-- Update documentation on available unity ML algorithms and how can it be applied to different games.
-- Setup a presentation with mentor and manager to explain the games mechanics.
-- Presentation should also cover fundamentals of Unity ML, how it works.
-- Presentation should also explain how to setup the project
-- Presentation should include a working demo of the example project
-- Presentation should walkthrough the code to explain how all components work.

-### Week 3
-Iteration: 1806-3
-Milestones: Infinity runner prototype for N simultaneous agents.
-Deliverables:
-- Implementation of an infinity runner in 3D
-- The game should be able to run multiple simltaneuous agents.
-- The game should track the reward each agent is collecting.
-- The game should support at this point human agents and random agents.
-- Uupdates are sent to the team on how the game is looking to gather early feedback.

-### Week 4
-Iteration: 1806-3
-Milestones: Add support for ML agents with a neuroevolution library implementation.
-Deliverables:
-- Research summary of multiple open source implementations of neuroevolution librarues that work with Unity.
-- Update markdown documentation to explain the details of the learning algorithm, e.g. genetic algorithms, population, mutation.
-Here's an easy to follow introduction [library](https://github.com/xviniette/FlappyLearning/blob/gh-pages/Neuroevolution.js) in javascript.
-- Design, implement and render the concept of 'sensors' in an agent.
-- Sensors could be for instance the agent's field of vision, it's velocity, distance to ground hole, ...
-- Integrate the neuroevolution library into ML agents using agent's sensors as input for the neural net.
-- Students should be able to easily code/configured which sensors to use before training.
-- Students should be able to code/configure key components of the neuroevolution algorithm.
-Deliverables if open source library *not* available:
-- Upadte markdown doc with design of a neuroevolution library to train ML agents.
-- Implementation of the neuroevolution algorithm in a public GOKiC repository.
-- The library should be self-contained and test automation must be added
-- The library should contain documentation on public interfaces
-- The library should contain instructions or a single-click script to run all tests.
-- The library should allow a user to inspect or step into the algorithm at important stages to allow for visualizations.

-### Week 5 - Midpoint Checkpoint
-Iteration: 1807-2
-Milestones: Guided tutorial in markdown
-Deliverables:
-- Tutorial includes a pe-requisites section/steps, e.g. downloading unity, SDK, git.
-Estimate the time to finish.
-- Tutorial clearly states the concepts the students will learn.
-- Tutorial covers some coding on game mechanics, ML agent training and experimentation with sensors.
-- Tutorial broken into 10-15 steps introducing new concepts with the following format:
-    - Summary explanation of the new concept
-    - Explanation on how to proceed
-    - Code with placeholders
-    - Clear goals
-    - Run test or write the expected results
-    - Images explaining step
-    - [not for student] Difficulty estimate: easy, medium, hard
-    - [not for student] Time estimate to finish the step (see open questions)
-- Tutorial should aim for 3-4 hours (e.g. 15 steps * 15 min = 3:45 hrs)
-- Tutorial should also contain suggestions on what's next for students that finish fast.
-- Prepare a small questionnaire, about 10 questions, to measure concept understanding.

-### Week 6
-Iteration: 1807-3, 1807-4
-Milestones: Tutorial dry-run with a few CS and non-CS people
-Deliverables:
-- Select a few set of people to get feedback from: CS/Non-CS background, teachers with experience k-9, ...
-- Users will go through the tutorial with minimal help.
-- Written consent must be collected from all participants to collect extensive feedback/notes of their experience to improve the tutorial.
-- Gather extensive notes in your markdown doc as they work through the tutorial documenting:
-    - Roadblocks: was there something not explicit in the instructions, did we miss a pre-req, ...
-    - Bugs: did the participant hit bugs in our code, what kind of bugs did they introduce as they go.
-    - Time estimates: track the time to complete steps for every participant to evaluate against our estimates.
-    - Difficulty: was a particular step complicated, complex, confusing.
-First take an observational note, then ask for feedback at the end.
-    - Concept understanding: ask participants to write about what they learned, why it's useful, ask a few 'challenge' questions on how to use the new concepts.
-Make estensive notes on what concepts were clear vs confusing, exciting vs non-exciting, ...
-    - Feedback: ask for open ended feedback but *only* at the end of the study, e.g. likes, dislikes, difficulty

-### Week 7
-Iteration: 1806-2
-Milestones: Post user study retrospective
-Deliverables:
-- Retrospective on feedback gathered, adding personal comments to them.
-- Prioritized and actionable plan to improve the tutorial based on feedback.
-- Plan presentation to mentors/manager to sign-off on it.
-- Data analysis on accuracy of our time and difficulty estimates.
-- Present why we think estimates were off and proposals on improving accuracy.

-### Week 8
-Iteration: 1806-2
-Milestones: User study plan implementation and project transition
-Deliverables:
-- P0 action items from user study are addressed
-- Project transition must ensure at least one person can build/run the project from scratch
-- Documentation of missing steps while building/running the project from scratch.

 # Resources